-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: Concepts of probability and signals is required.

 - 1. Study and understand the importance of random variables and random processes in the communications. - 2.
 Understand random signal modeling's and statistical decisions. - 3.
 Acquire the knowledge about estimation theory.